Template Letters and Scripts

 - •Send by recorded delivery when enclosing original documents like death certificates, passports, or log books.

 - •Order enough death certificates.
-We recommend at least 5 certified copies.
-You can order more from the register office at any time (currently £12.50 each in England and Wales (£15 in Scotland)).
+At least 5 certified copies is our advice.
+You can order more from the register office at any time (currently £12.50 each in England and Wales, £15 in Scotland).

 - •Use Tell Us Once.
 This free government service notifies multiple departments in one go, including HMRC, DWP, DVLA, the Passport Office, and your local council.
 Learn more about Tell Us Once.